IMS-by-HK/T3A2-B/README.md

 - [Trello Board](https://trello.com/b/RkNm85hb)
 - [Trello Screenshots](/docs/Trello%20Screenshots/)
     - Screenshots are included at the bottom of this repo
+- Testing screenshots are in respective repos for front-end and back-end

 ## Techstack:
 - MongoDB